addieortiz/addieortiz/README.md

 😊 My Pronouns are: She/Her 👩🏻

 🙋🏻‍♀️ I'm a newbie.
 I'm open to collaboration and mentoring.
-I'm always up for learning, and enhancing my skill set.

-⚡ Fun fact: I'm an ♈︎ 🌞 ♊︎ 📈 ♑︎ 🌔

 <!---